Table of Contents

-Dividing business profits during divorce in Arizona can be a very complicated issue.
-The Arizona Court of Appeals addressed whether the profits of a business earned between the date the Petition for Dissolution of Marriage is served on the other spouse and the date the final Decree of Dissolution of Marriage is issued should be divided.
+Dividing business profits during a divorce in Arizona can be a very complicated issue.
+The Arizona Court of Appeals in the case of Schickner v.
+Schickner addressed whether the profits of a business earned between the date the Petition for Dissolution of Marriage is served on the other spouse and the date the final Decree of Dissolution of Marriage is issued should be divided.

 The court determined that no matter how the distributions were characterized, the parties must report the same as taxable income.
 There were no reductions in capital accounts, and the distributions were appropriately described as salary or earned income.

-Wife countered by arguing Husband’s salary from one of the spouse’s businesses was limited by contract to $250,000.00 per year and, therefore, everything Husband received above this salary amount was community property.
+The wife countered by arguing the Husband’s salary from one of the spouse’s businesses was limited by contract to $250,000.00 per year and, therefore, everything Husband received above this salary amount was community property.
 She further argued that all distributions from Husband’s second company were also community property.

-Husband’s CPA testified Husband received a base salary of $250,000 from his first company, but, as a tax saving measure, Husband restructured the rest of his compensation for his “toil and labor” as distributions.
+Husband’s CPA testified Husband received a base salary of $250,000 from his first company, but, as a tax-saving measure, the Husband restructured the rest of his compensation for his “toil and labor” as distributions.

 The trial court also rejected Wife’s claim that she was entitled to her share of the payments Husband received that exceeded his $250,000 salary.
-The court of the first instance decided that, concerning Husband’s second business, the business was small enough that it relied on Husband’s toil and labor to remain profitable and therefore, all the post-filing distributions were his separate property.
-After the court entered a signed decree of dissolution, Wife filed a motion to amend and a motion for reconsideration, which was denied by the trial court.
+The court of the first instance decided that, concerning the Husband’s second business, the business was small enough that it relied on the Husband’s toil and labor to remain profitable and therefore, all the post-filing distributions were his separate property.
+After the court entered a signed decree of dissolution of marriage, Wife filed a motion to amend and a motion for reconsideration, which was denied by the trial court.

-Wife also argued the trial court improperly classified the distributions from both companies made after the filing of the petition for dissolution as Husband’s sole and separate property.
-Although property acquired by either spouse after service of a petition for dissolution of marriage is the separate property of the acquiring spouse, Arizona statute states that the service of a petition for dissolution doesn’t alter the status of preexisting community property.
+The wife also argued the trial court improperly classified the distributions from both companies made after the filing of the petition for dissolution as the Husband’s sole and separate property.
+Although property acquired by either spouse after service of a petition for dissolution of marriage is the separate property of the acquiring spouse, the Arizona statute states that the service of a petition for dissolution doesn’t alter the status of preexisting community property.

 The parties did not dispute that both businesses were acquired during the marriage and constituted community property.
 It was also undisputed that the operating agreements for both companies provided for distributions to members in proportion to their percentage interests.